Soheils78/Self-Supervised-Learning-in-Bee-Movement/README.md

 This project uses machine learning to understand how bees move — without needing any labels.
 We built a model that learns patterns from bee movement data and groups similar behaviors together.

+### What is self-supervised learning?
+It’s a type of machine learning where the model learns patterns from the data itself — without any labels or human instructions.
+It teaches itself using the structure of the data.

 ---

 ##  Files Overview